 - Church of San Barnaba.
 This church, located in the interesting neighborhood of Dorsoduro, became world famous for appearing in the movie 'Indiana Jones and the Last Crusade'.

 Some of these churches are included in the Venice Chorus Pass ticket.
-This is a skip-the-line pass for about 14 churches, allowing you to enjoy Venetian art and architecture while making the most of your time in the city.
+This is a pass for about 14 churches skipping the queues at the ticket office, allowing you to enjoy Venetian art and architecture while making the most of your time in the city.

-If you spend at least two days in Venice, I recommend that you save half a day to make an excursion to the islands of Murano, Burano and Torcello.
-Visit one of the many factories of the precious and famous Murano glass and learn how it is worked by a master glassmaker (something especially curious for the little ones so take note if you travel with children to Venice), get lost in the colorful fishermen's houses and stalls of exquisite handmade lace in Burano and discover the architectural and historical heritage of Torcello, are unforgettable experiences that you should do on your trip to Venice.
+If you spend at least two days in Venice, I recommend you save half a day for an excursion to the islands of Murano, Burano and Torcello.
+Visit one of the many factories of the precious and famous Murano glass and learn how it is worked at the hands of a master glassmaker (something especially curious for the little ones so take note if you travel with children to Venice), get lost in the colorful fishermen's houses and stalls of exquisite handmade lace in Burano and discover the architectural and historical heritage of Torcello, are unforgettable experiences that you should do on your trip to Venice.

 Excursions from Venice